GrandFelix/cakephp-webpack/README.md

   ]
 ];
 ```
+### Alias key
+#### compile time

-alias key is used to name file for compilation.
+Is used to name file for compilation.
 In this ^^ example webpack will for js resource create concatenated file in main app webroot, like: APP/webroot/js/plugin-name-js.js and for styles will create APP/webroot/css/plugin-name-styles.scss

+#### Importing requring files
+Alias key can also be used for importing/requring files.
+Alias for importing is like pluginNameAliasKey so you can use in js like impor something from 'pluginNameAliasKey/path_to/some_file' instead of using full paths which is painful

+#### Starting point files mainJs mainCss
+useMainJs and useMainCss option is used to specify which file is starting point for one section in config.
+If it's true than will be named in webroot as pluginname-aliiaskey-main.extension.
+If you specify your custom name then this cusotm name will e used.
+File will be removed from resources array and added as own entry point.
+It's like index.js...

 Run next shell command: